haondt/talos/README.md

 ```

 Both are compatible with the "short form" (explained below), using `x-tl:` as the docker compose extension and `!tl` as the dockerfile prefix.

+#### Yaml File

+One of the options for configuration is just arbitrary yaml files.
+It has the following configuration options:

+- `IncludeGlobs`: `list[str]`
+  - which file globs to include
+- `ExcludeGlobs`: `list[str]`
+  - which file globs to exclude
+- `AncestorPath`: `str`
+  - Path to the "root" object that should be updated.
+Whatever this returns will be considered a single update target.
+This is a yaml path, and is interpreted by the YamlPathForYamlDotNet library.
+You can refer to their [documentation](https://github.com/gfs/YamlPathForYamlDotNet) for syntax.
+This path may use wildcards or other features to return many objects from a single file.
+- `RelativeImagePath`: `str`
+  - This should give the path to the image string Talos should update, relative to the `AncestorPath`
+- `RelativeTalosPath`: `str`
+  - This should give the path to the Talos configuration, relative to the `AncestorPath`.
+This can either be an object or a string, and Talos will automatically parse it in the full or short forms accordingly.

 #### Update Strategy